 More chicken soup recipes

-Did you try this leftover chicken soup recipe?
+Did you try this soup with leftover chicken?

-If you loved this chicken in white wine sauce I would appreciate it so much if you would give this recipe a star review!
+If you loved this easy homemade chicken soup with leftover chicken, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Looking for more ways to use up leftover rotisserie chicken?
 Try any of these 30+ recipes that use rotisserie chicken.